 - It is the responsibility of the PI on the corresponding animal use protocol to assure the safe use of MS222 by laboratory staff.
 The PI is responsible for the appropriate training of research personnel for the safe use of this anesthetic in the species approved on the protocol. - Personnel using MS222 should be familiar with the Safety Data Sheet (SDS), which should be readily available in the lab.
 Questions regarding safety practices should be directed to FAU Environmental Health & Safety. - MS222 is not regulated as a hazardous waste by the US Environmental Protection Agency under the Resource Conservation and Recovery Act.
 However, users should realize that it is considered an irritant to the eyes, respiratory system and skin and safety precautions need to be employed. - To prevent exposure, the powder must be handled in one of the following methods per EHS requirements.
 It should be weighed in a fume hood.
 If a fume hood is not available, then the powder may be weighed in a well-ventilated area such as a lab or similar space.
-If the powder is weighed outside of a fume hood, employees handling the powder and those within six feet of the balance must wear N, R, or P 95 respirators.
-To avoid skin and eye contact, goggles, gloves and a lab coat/protective clothing should be worn while measuring the powder.
-Using a top loading balance with a clear plastic wind/breeze guard can help minimizing the risk of having the light powder blowing around by air currents.
+If the powder is weighed outside of a fume hood, employees handling the powder and those within six feet of the balance must wear fit-tested N, R, or P 95 respirators.
+Respirator users must comply with FAU's Respiratory Protection Program.
+To avoid skin and eye contact, goggles, gloves and a lab coat/protective clothing should be worn while measuring the powder (inside or outside the fume hood).
+Usee a top loading balance with a clear plastic wind/breeze guard can help minimizing the risk of having the light powder blowing around by air currents.
+Handling the dry powder presents the greatest exposure risk.